exzhawk/disk_treemap/README.md

 **Analyze a Windows computer with Everything x64 installed**

 1. Make sure Everything x64 is running.
+Get it from https://www.voidtools.com/ if it's not installed.
+It's free.

 1. Run `disk-treemap --everything <Paths to analyze>`